Ignition timing adjustment on Austin Mini

 Op 11

-Remove the distributor rotor.
+Remove the rotor arm.
 Pull by hand.

 Op 12

-Locate where the contact breaker is.
+Locate where the contact breaker points are.

 Op 13

-We can see on the 2nd photo:
+We can see on the 2nd photo :

 • The cam is positioned at its maximum extension (red arrow).